 What is Royal Caribbean's service gratuities (tips) price and policy?

 The automatic service gratuity is $14.50 USD per person, per day for guests in Junior Suites and below, or $17.50 USD per person, per day for guests in Grand Suites and above, applied to each guest’s SeaPass account on a daily basis.
 The gratuity applies to individual guests of all ages and stateroom categories.
 As a way to reward our crew members for their outstanding service, gratuities are shared among dining, bar & culinary services staff, stateroom attendants and other hotel services teams who work behind the scenes to enhance the cruise experience.

 The automatic daily gratuity is based on customary industry standards.
 Applying this charge automatically helps streamline the recognition process for the crew members that work to enhance your cruise.
-We hope you find the gratuity to be an accurate reflection of your satisfaction and thank you for your generous recognition of our staff.
+The cruise lines hopes you find the gratuity to be an accurate reflection of your satisfaction and thank you for your generous recognition of staff.

 Additional Details and Comments Received From My Polls of Approximately 700 Contributors

 According to the results of my three polls:

 - 61% tip their stateroom attendant an additional $20–$40 per couple, per week, 26% tip $40–$70, and 13% tip an additional $70–$140.